 This is a relatively new offering, although the teacher, Dr. Stephen Hemenway, has also done several independent studies in creative writing with past Vienna students.
 Students will read memoirs and essays by Austrian writers and compose personal pieces about places (Mauthausen concentration camp, Stephansdom), people (host families, street musicians), politics (Green Party, socialized medicine), events (Laterna Magica in Prague, barbecue on Neusiedlersee), etc. Style, structure, audience, and originality will be examined.
 Pre-requisite: a 200-level writing workshop or equivalent.

 Session II, one of the following courses*:

-German II, a continuation of German I with Prof. Karen Kalser, develops further knowledge of German.
-Students earn credit for German 102, the second component of the Second Language general education requirement.
-German 101 or its equivalent is a prerequisite.
+This is a continuation of German I with Prof. Karen Kalser, develops further knowledge of German.
+GERM 101 or its equivalent is a prerequisite.

 Empires of the World, Empires of the Mind is also offered during this session by Dr. Janis Gibbs (see full description under First Session).

 Austrian Art and Architecture is also offered during this session by Dr. Beatrice Ottersböck (see full description under First Session).